HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 You can create a PostgreSQL instance in various ways, including through cloud providers.
 This example demonstrates how to set up a PostgreSQL instance using Docker to externalize the database.

+!!! note
-> **Note**: These steps are specific to using a Docker image, but they may vary based on the cloud provider you choose.
+    These steps are specific to using a Docker image, but they may vary based on the cloud provider you choose.
 The goal is to create the necessary database, roles, and permissions, and import the database dump.

 ### Steps for Setting Up PostgreSQL with Docker